plargohq/ubiquity-python-client/README.md

     txPage2 = txs_api_instance.get_txs(platform, network, order=order, limit=limit, continuation=continuation);
 ```

-To continue through the pages of transactions the continuation from the previous page must be supplied to the next request:
+To continue through the pages of transactions, the continuation from the previous page must be supplied to the next request:

 ```python
 with ubiquity.ApiClient(conf) as client: